Workflow API

 workflow.configure({ collectionName: 'my_custom_collection' });

-Here's how the workflow data looks in Codehooks Studio for our simple example workflow:
+Here's how the workflow data appears in Codehooks Studio for an example workflow:

 The screenshot shows the state of a workflow instance that: